denisewafaespano-code/ECE2112-ProgrammingAssignment4/README.md

 plt.xlabel('Hometown')
 plt.ylabel('Average Score')

+interpretation = (
+    "Interpretation\n"
+    "* The observed dataset shows that the students in Communication track achieved the highest sample mean average of 67.975.\n"
+    "* Between the observed groups, Male students recorded a higher sample mean average of 67.18.\n" "* Students originally from Luzon hold the highest sample mean average of 68.08 across the geographic categories."
+)
+plt.text(-8, -30, interpretation, fontsize=12)

 plt.show()
 ```
+Lastly, this section visualizes the data across the three categories (Track, Gender, and Homtown) using bar charts, and embeds the written data interpretation directly into the image.

+The `plt.figure(figsize=(20, 4))` initializes the overall canvas, making it wide enough to fit three charts side by side.

+The `plt.subplot(1, 3, X)` divides the canvas into a grid with 1 row and 3 columns.
+Changing the final number to either 1, 2, or 3 directs the script to draw the next chart in that specific grid position.

+For each subplot, `plt.bar()` plots the data, while `plt.title()`, `plt.xlabel()`, and `plt.ylabel()` ensure that every chart is properly labeled.

+The `plt.text(-8, -30, interpretation, fontsize=12)` is used after the third subplot as it uses the axes of the final 'Hometown' chart as its reference.
+Then, passing a negative x-coordinate `-8` pulls the text horizontally to the left so it aligns under the first chart, while the negative y-coordinate `-30` drops it cleanly below the x-axis labels.

+<div style="border-bottom: 2px solid gray; margin-bottom: 10px;"></div>

 Thank you for reading!

+<div style="border-bottom: 2px solid gray; margin-bottom: 10px;"></div>

-To see the main Python program for Programming Assignment 4, click this  and download.
+To see the main Python program for Programming Assignment 4, click this https://github.com/denisewafaespano-code/ECE2112-ProgrammingAssignment4 and download.
 Open on Jupyter Notebook, then run all cells.

 **READ ME file Version History:**

 *September 11, 2026 - Initial README file started.

-*September 17, 2025 -
+*September 17, 2026 - Completed remaining sections and finalized repository.